OpenDataLiteracy/SPL-KO/interviews/justification.md

 Recruiting and Participating:
 - How will participants be recruited?
-Participants will be recruited based on suggestions from project mentor and availablility.
+Participants will be recruited based on suggestions from project mentor and availability.
 - How will they agree to participate?
 Participants will be contacted via email.
 - Where will interviews take place?
 Interviews will be conducted via phone.
 - What will you do with the recordings / transcripts?
 Recordings will be kept for duration of the project.
-The recordings will be used as a source of notes for informing the rest of the projects progression.
+The recordings will be used as a source of notes for informing the rest of the project's progression.